tsuru/tsuru/docs/services/usage.rst

     $ crane remove service_name

-It should be nice that your service has some documentation.
-To add a documentation for you service you can use:
+It would be nice if your service had some documentation.
+To add a documentation to you service you can use:

 .. highlight:: bash